 With the Paris Agreement (COP21 in December 2015), world governments committed to limiting carbon emissions to keep global warming “well below” a 2°C rise above pre-industrial levels, and possibly below a 1.5°C rise.
 In order to achieve this we must achieve carbon neutrality by the second half of this century.

 While reducing carbon emissions is critical, research suggests that even if carbon dioxide emissions came to a sudden halt, the carbon dioxide already in the Earth's atmosphere could continue to warm our planet for hundreds of years.
 Therefore, the challenge is to reduce future carbon emissions and actively remove the excess carbon from our atmosphere.

-Trees are the best technology (see a study from the University of Oxford here) to suck carbon dioxide from the atmosphere and reverse global warming:
+Trees are the best technology (according to a study from the University of Oxford here) to suck carbon dioxide from the atmosphere and reverse global warming:

 - Forests balance the Earth’s water-cycle essential for cooling our climate.